vvvm23/vvvm23.github.io/content/posts/flax-post/index.md

 ## A full training loop with Optax and Flax
 - (hard to explain optax without something to target)
-- Show the main Optax concepts briefly
+- Show the main Optax concepts briefly X
-    - Stateless optimiser (SGD)
+    - Stateless optimiser (SGD) X
-    - Stateful (show optimiser state, and how this must be passed around too)
+    - Stateful (show optimiser state, and how this must be passed around too) X
     - How to call the optimiser?
 - Define our configuration options
 - Create dataset and dataloader